Georgetown University Library: Georgetown University School of Foreign Service in Qatar Library

 The James Reardon-Anderson Library (formerly SFS-Q Library) offers online access to more than 2 million scholarly resources and an intercampus loans service with Georgetown's library services in Washington DC.
 There is also an interlibrary loan services agreement with other universities on the Education City campus and with Qatar University.
 The Library houses over 90,000 books, and over 6,000 multimedia items.
 The Library space is open to the public.
 As of 2016, over 650,000 members of the GU-Q community and the general public have visited the library since 2005.

-Maternal and Child Health Library

-The Maternal and Child Health Library was founded in 1982 and is part of the Georgetown's National Center for Education in Maternal and Child Health.

 Collaborations with other library systems

 Georgetown is part of the Washington Research Library Consortium, a joint initiative by nine universities in the District of Columbia which coordinates access and resources between the nine library systems.
 Members may borrow books from other libraries in the system and they share off-site storage, among other initiatives.